Linaro/lkft-website/_pages/logs/rclog/index.md

 ### 2019-09-29
 #### 4.19.76, 5.2.18, 5.3.2
 <!-- sla <48h 3 -->
-- Reported no regressions in in <48h
+- Reported no regressions in <48h

 ### 2019-09-20
 #### 4.4.194, 4.9.194, 4.14.146, 4.19.75, 5.2.17, 5.3.1
 <!-- sla <24h 6 -->
-- Reported no regressions in in <24h
+- Reported no regressions in <24h

 ### 2019-09-18
 #### 4.14.145
 <!-- sla <8h 1 -->
-- Reported no regressions in in <8h
+- Reported no regressions in <8h

 #### 4.19.74, 5.2.16
 <!-- sla <24h 2 -->
-- Reported no regressions in in <24h
+- Reported no regressions in <24h

 ### 2019-09-13
 #### 4.4.193, 4.9.193, 4.14.144, 4.19.73, 5.2.15